paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--cherry-pickup-leetcode/index.md

 > -   When passing through a path cell containing a cherry, you pick it up and the cell becomes an empty cell (0);
 > -   If there is no valid path between (0, 0) and (N-1, N-1), then no cherries can be collected.

-## Symbols we will use to describe problem
+## Symbols we will use to describe the problem

 This post aims to simplify the problem and we will be using different symbols.
 These are outlined below.
  - [[],[]] / Matrix of matrixes - Field of cherries